 Can you imagine a leading e-commerce company whose core principle is “to live and deliver WOW”?
 Zappos is exactly that company.

-With its obsessive customer devotion, Zappos grew to be a leader in the online shoe space.
+With its obsessive customer devotion, Zappos became a leader in the online shoe space.
 The company is willing to spend any amount of time on the phone to serve and bond with a customer – even up to a world record 10 hours and 29 minutes, made famous on late-night TV by Jimmy Fallon!

 A customer service representative will do anything — even spend Zappos’ money — to “wow” customers.
-Not only has the company won customer support awards for it, but its founder literally wrote the book on customer service best practices.
+Not only has the company won customer support awards, but its founder wrote the book on customer service best practices

-Takeaway: Strive to wow — in other words, to surprise and delight — every customer need.
-Your customers are real people and people love feeling special.
-What can you do to make a customer say “Wow” about your company?
+Takeaway: Strive to wow — in other words, to surprise and delight — every customer.
+Your customers are real people, and people love feeling special.
+How can you make a customer say “Wow” about your company?

 6) The Ritz-Carlton: Taking Personalized Service to the Next Level

 The Ritz-Carlton is a luxury hotel chain renowned for its exceptional customer service, personalized experiences, and unwavering commitment to creating memorable stays for its guests.
-For instance, when a family departed from their stay at the Ritz-Carlton in Florida, their young son became upset when he realized that he’d accidentally left behind his beloved stuffed giraffe named “Joshie.”
+For instance, when a family departed from their stay at the Ritz-Carlton in Florida, their young son became upset when he realized he’d accidentally left behind his beloved stuffed giraffe, “Joshie.”

 The father told his son that Joshie was just staying for an extra vacation at the hotel, and when the hotel staff was alerted to this, they went above and beyond.
 They took pictures of Joshie “on vacation” to make the father’s story more believable.
 A few days later, a package arrived at the family’s home with Joshie along with Ritz-Carlton branded items like a frisbee and football.